The Heavy Toll of Invisible Bloat: Why Sustainable Coding is the Ultimate 2026Competitive Advantage

 • Modular code prevents “Feature Creep” and reduces long term maintenance costs.

-• The “Total Cost of Ownership” (TCO) is significantly lower for lightweight
+• The “Total Cost of Ownership” (TCO) is significantly lower for lightweight architectures.

 Applying Jakob’s Law to Digital Sustainability